Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: The Stokes equation

-The equations \cref{n-s_disc,n-s-vel_disc_u,n-s-vel_disc_v} are evaluated iteratively.
-The biharmonic equation \cref{n-s_disc} is solved for $\psi$, then the velocity-stream relationship \cref{n-s-vel_disc_u,n-s-vel_disc_v} updates $u$ and $v$.
+The equations \cref{stokes_disc,stream-vel_u_disc,stream-vel_v_disc} are evaluated iteratively.
+The equation \cref{stokes_disc} is solved for $\psi$, then \cref{stream-vel_u_disc,stream-vel_v_disc} are used to update $u$ and $v$.
 The initial values for $\psi$, $u$ and $v$ satisfy the boundary conditions and are otherwise zero.
-The iterative process is terminated when the maximum absolute error in $\psi$ between subsequent iterations falls below $10^{-8}$.
-This cut off point for convergence is taken in the literature \cite{gupta_new_2005}, \cite{biswas_hoc_2017}.
-If the bulk flow has $\psi$ of unit magnitude, regions of $|\psi| \leq 10^{-8}$ are found very close to the corner \cite{moffatt_viscous_1964}, and are not distinguishable by grid resolutions at our disposal.
-As a consequence, although in principle there is an infinite sequence of Moffatt eddies to be found in corner geometries, the convergence cut off point and the grid resolution set a limit on the number of eddies that are actually resolved in practice.

-The coefficient matrix corresponding to the left hand side of \cref{n-s_disc} is a diagonal matrix with bandwidth nine.
-Only the right hand side of \cref{n-s_disc} changes each iteration, hence the LU factorization of the coefficient matrix may be precomputed.
-We implement this method of solution in Python.
-The sparse LU factorization is computed and evaluated using scipy.sparse.linalg.splu.
-The code is available at \href{https://github.com/sarah-dennis/Stokes-Reynolds}{github.com/sarah-dennis/Stokes-Reynolds}.
-We address the convergence of this method in \cref{sec_convg_stokes}.
+In solving \cref{stokes_disc} for $\psi$, an LU factorization of the coefficient matrix corresponding to the left hand side of \cref{stokes_disc} may be precomputed.
+We implement this method of solution in Python, and the sparse LU factorization is computed and evaluated using scipy.sparse.linalg.splu.
+The iterative process is terminated when the maximum absolute error in $\psi$ between subsequent iterations falls below $10^{-8}$; this cut-off for convergence is consistent with the literature \cite{gupta_new_2005,biswas_hoc_2017}.